aureylz/python_courses_airbus/python/01_env-discovery/README.md

 conda install <package name>
 ```

-If there is a requirements.txt file, install them with:
+If there is a env.yml file, install them with:

 ```
 conda create -n testenv -f env.yml